w-sugata/Covid-19/README.md

 # Covid-19
-Analysis of Coronavirus (COVID-19) Deaths data from Our World in Data https://ourworldindata.org/covid-deaths
+Analysis of Coronavirus (COVID-19) Deaths data from Our World in Data: https://ourworldindata.org/covid-deaths